lambdaclass/cairo_native/docs/gas.md

 ## Gas metadata

 The process of calculating gas begins at the very outset of the compilation process.
 During the initial setup of the Sierra program, metadata about the program, including gas information, is extracted.
-Using gas helper functions for the [Cairo compiler](https://github.com/starkware-libs/cairo/tree/main), the consumed cost (steps, memory holes, builtins usage) for each statement in the Sierra code is stored in a HashMap.
+Using gas helper functions from the [Cairo compiler](https://github.com/starkware-libs/cairo/tree/main), the consumed cost (steps, memory holes, builtins usage) for each statement in the Sierra code is stored in a HashMap.

 ## Withdrawing gas